USD 259 has multiple security features in place to protect virtual students

-Officials said there are multiple security features already on students’ district-issued devices to keep them safe and keep hackers out of their accounts.
+Officials said there are multiple security features already in place on students’ district-issued devices to keep them safe and keep hackers out of their accounts.

 For several hours a day, Chrissie Barker teaches her first grade student virtually.